php-ru/symfony-docs-ru/reference/constraints/Valid.rst

 Options
 -------

+.. include:: /reference/constraints/_groups-option.rst.inc

+.. include:: /reference/constraints/_payload-option.rst.inc

 traverse
 ~~~~~~~~

 **type**: ``boolean`` **default**: ``true``

-If this constraint is applied to a property that holds an array of objects,
+If this constraint is applied to a ``Traversable``, then all containing values
-then each object in that array will be validated only if this option is
-set to ``true``.
+will be validated if this option is set to ``true``.
+This option is ignored on

-.. include:: /reference/constraints/_payload-option.rst.inc
+arrays: Arrays are traversed in either case.
+Keys are not validated.

 .. ready: no
-.. revision: f2e6e1acc75b3e461e95a8a6a6940cc2289225bd
+.. revision: 32e7bfc5c4ba187d4cc5612cab92b181779a0c0a